Effective male contraception has been in the works for years—it just hasn’t reached us yet.

 While male contraception is much less common than forms of female birth control, such as oral contraceptives, intrauterine devices, and patches, RISUG’s effectiveness makes it a particularly attractive, if unfamiliar, option.
 With little fuss and a safer sex life to boot, RISUG could be the future of contraception.
 It just has to cross international borders first.

 A local anesthetic is applied to the scrotum at the injection site.
 The vas deferens—the tube that sperm pass through on their way from the testes to the penis—is extracted through the scrotum and injected with a polymer made from styrene maleic anhydride (SMA) and dimethyl sulfoxide (DMSO).
-On the market, this non-toxic polymer is known as Vasalgel™.
-The process is then repeated on the other side with the second vas deferens.
+On the market, this

 The highly charged polymer attaches to the inner walls of the vas deferens, and when it comes in contact with the negatively charged sperm, ruptures their tails so that they are incapable of fertilizing eggs.
 This is what separates RISUG from a vasectomy—sperm can still be expelled from the scrotum, but cannot reach and fertilize an egg.